yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 Like any other subject, if you want to work with RL, you should first read about it (we have a `ressource page <rl.html>`_ to get you started) to understand what you are using.
 We also recommend you to read Stable Baselines (SB) documentation and do the `tutorial <https://github.com/araffin/rl-tutorial-jnrr19>`_.
-It covers basic usage and guide you towards more advanced concepts of the library.
+It covers basic usage and guide you towards more advanced concepts of the library (e.g. callbacks and wrappers).

 Reinforcement Learning differs from other machine learning methods in different manners.
 The data used to train the agent is collected through interactions with the environment by the agent itself (compared to supervised learning where you have a fixed dataset for instance).
 This dependence can lead to vicious circle: if the agent collects poor quality data (e.g., trajectories with no rewards), then it will not improve and continue to amass bad trajectories.

-This factor, among others, explains that results in RL may vary from one run to another (i.e., only the seed of the pseudo-random generator changes).
+This factor, among others, explains that results in RL may vary from one run to another (i.e., when only the seed of the pseudo-random generator changes).
-That's why you should always do several runs to have quantitative results.
+For this reason, you should always do several runs to have quantitative results.

 Good results in RL are usually dependent on finding appropriate hyperparameters.
-Recent alogrithms (PPO, SAC, TD3) normally require little hyperparameter tuning, but *don't expect the default ones to work* on any environment.
+Recent alogrithms (PPO, SAC, TD3) normally require little hyperparameter tuning, however, *don't expect the default ones to work* on any environment.

 We highly recommend you to take a look at the `RL zoo <https://github.com/araffin/rl-baselines-zoo>`_ (or the original papers) for tuned hyperparameters.
 A best practice when you apply RL to a new problem is to do automatic hyperparameter optimization.
 Again, this is included in the `RL zoo <https://github.com/araffin/rl-baselines-zoo>`_.

-You should normalize you input (VecNormalize for PPO2/A2C) and look at commmon preprocessing (e.g. for Atari, frame-stack, ...)
+When applying RL to a custom problem, you should always normalize the input to the agent (e.g. using VecNormalize for PPO2/A2C) and look at common preprocessing done on other environments (e.g. for Atari, frame-stack, ...).
+Please refer to `Tips and Tricks when creating a custom environment` paragraph below for more advice related to custom environments.

 Current Limitations of RL